OxOOO1/DemoCode/README.md

 # DemoCode
 This repository contains a selection of files for demo purposes only.
-It does not represent a complete build and will not compile or run as a standalone application.
+While my commercial code slightly differs from my personal projects, I consistently maintain proper variable naming conventions and strive to write readable and maintainable code even in personal projects.